 Lee started his early working career at the age of 16 in the retail industry for the Overwaitea Food Group.
 He spent the next 10 years working through the ranks and into a management position.
 Those early years taught Lee that his hard work, excellent service and honesty would benefit both his customers and peers and would set him up for a new chapter in his career.

 Because he thrives on change, Lee set his sights on the real estate industry and it's evolving market trends and technology.
 Lee completed the real estate sales representative course at UBC's Sauder School of Business in June of 2007 where he enjoyed six lucrative years selling real estate in a tough post recession market.
 Fast track to September 2013 where Lee opened his own brokerage, Horizon West Realty, where he used his experience, management and leadership skills to run a successful office with a primary focus on results & clientele satisfaction.
 Lee feels that his growth through the challenging downturn required enthusiasm and creativity to be successful, and resulted in market experience that covered a broad range of buying and selling opportunities.

-Lee organizes the annual charity hockey draft tournament.
+Lee organizes an annual hockey draft tournament where proceeds go to local charities including the Princeton Food Bank.
 He was also a member of the Princeton Volunteer Fire Department from 2004-2009.
 He found himself involved in many scenarios including: gas leaks, auto fires, numerous home & structure fires, the infamous Princeton Hotel, and forest fires.
 Once your pushed to your limits you discover what your strengths and weaknesses are both mentally and physically.
 You must know how to read and react to arising problems that need split second decisions to keep you and your crew alive.
-It's exciting, risky, and gratifying to know you helped somebody in distress.
+It's exciting, risky, and gratifying to know you helped somebody in distress..